iandol/dotpandoc/defaults/readme.md

 # Pandoc Defaults

 Since V2.8, Pandoc allows one to pass in sets of default.yaml settings, using the `--defaults | -d` option.
-This option uses a folder (this one) containing yaml files, in my case these are modified from my pandomcomatic recipes.
+This option uses a folder (this one) containing yaml files.
 You can call them directly from pandoc (no need for pandocomatic and ruby at all) like so:

 ```shell
 pandoc -d refs -d latex test.md -o test.tex
 ```

 Notice how you can combine sets together, so for example `-drefs -dhtml -dpdf-prince` will make a PDF using princeXML from HTML outputs with full CSL academic references.

-One current limitation of `defaults.yaml` files is you have to use absolute paths, so the files I share here need editing.
-I'd prefer to reference my BibTeX / CSL / script files relative to my pandoc-data-directory and let Pandoc search in its data directory by using relative paths (which pandocomatic does for you), [but this is not yet possible](https://github.com/jgm/pandoc/issues/5982)
+Since Pandoc V2.11 you can call combine default files, for example see [latex-refs.yaml](https://github.com/iandol/dotpandoc/blob/master/defaults/latex-refs.yaml) for an example, so now the combination is specified by the defaults file and you only need to call `-d latext-refs`.

+Since Pandoc V2.12 you can now use relative paths, using `${VARIABLE}`, for example to refer to the home directory use `${HOME}`.
+There are two magic variables:

+* `${USERDATA}` — points to the Pandoc data directory (default is `~/.local/share/pandoc/`).
+* `${.}` — points to the same folder the defaults file is found, allowing to package up resources in a portable folder.

 Documentation is here: https://pandoc.org/MANUAL.html#default-files